On This Page

 The plant’s principal operation is to remove the oil from the wax.
 The plant processes waxy feed stocks into finished waxes.
 The wax produced at the plant is used in waterproof cups and paper plates, as well as in the manufacture of automobile tires and candles.

 Primary contaminants at the facility include petroleum constituents and metals.
 A plume of light non-aqueous phase liquid (LNAPL) is present in shallow groundwater underneath the Main Plant Area and, to a lesser extent, the Area South of Cole Creek.
-The LNAPL plume does not appear to affect the deep aquifer.
-The plume is being contained and remediated via several recovery wells located throughout the Facility.
+The LNAPL plume does not appear to affect the deep aquifer and appears to be relatively stable (i.e., the plume is not migrating appreciably).
 The potential for vapors from this plume to impact workers inside buildings in certain areas of the Facility may be significant; therefore, an institutional control prohibiting building construction in these areas is required.
-All other potential exposure routes to contamination at the Facility are being controlled by either institutional controls (i.e. shallow groundwater use prohibited and land use restricted) or engineering controls (i.e. recovery well system and sheet pile wall to prevent plume infiltration to surface water bodies).
+All other potential exposure routes to contamination at the Facility are being controlled by either institutional controls (e.g., shallow groundwater use prohibited and land use restricted) or engineering controls (e.g., sheet pile wall to prevent plume infiltration to surface water bodies).

 Several institutional controls have been or will be implemented at the facility:

-More detailed information on these institutional and other engineering controls are discussed in the environmental covenant[15 pp, 530 KB, About PDF].
+More detailed information on these institutional and other engineering controls are discussed in the environmental covenant.

 - Some of the site’s key documents of interest are accessible below: